-KARPAGAM ACADEMY OF HIGHER EDUCATION CLASS: I B.Com COURSE NAME: BUSINESS COMMUNICATION COURSE CODE: 17AEC101 UNIT: II
+KARPAGAM ACADEMY OF HIGHER EDUCATION m (BPS) COURSE NAME: BUSINESS COMMUNICATION CLASS: I B.Com (BPS) COURSE CODE: 17AEC101 UNIT: II BATCH-2017-2020

 As is evident from the above mentioned, certain letters have been categorised under both informal and formal types of letters.
 This is because certain letters have informal ingredients even when they are written within the parameters of formal letters.
 The above categorisation is just to show a division and not to strictly confine a letter to just one category only.
 Certain letters are strictly formal as they have to follow certain regulations and their use is restricted to just the official environment.
 And some formal letters when written to express emotions within a working environment use informal language as without using the informal language the letters wouldn't be able to properly express the emotions they want to.